 The auto industry in ASEAN has exhibited strong growth over the last few years.

-Combined motor vehicle sales in 6 major ASEAN countries (Indonesia, Malaysia, Thailand, Philippines, Viet Nam, and Singapore) reached an all time high of 3.5 million units in 2012, almost double of sales figures in 2007 which is 1.9 million units.
-Sale of motor bikes and scooters also jumped 44% from 7.3 million units in 2007 to 10.5 million units in 2012.
+Combined motor vehicle sales in 6 major ASEAN countries (Indonesia, Malaysia, Thailand, the Philippines, Vietnam, and Singapore) amounted to 3.4 million units in 2022, showing an increase from the sales figure in 2021, which was 2.7 million units.
+Sale of motor bikes and scooters also jumped 12% from 3.5 million units in 2021 to 4 million units in 2022.1

 Vast opportunities